siddharthramanan/TeamCoders_Event_Based_Model/Git_GitHub/3_First_Git_Commands.md

 In this section we present:

 - How to create a Git repo using the git init command
-- How to avoid the confussion between master and main commands and  always use the main comand in Git which is a common command with GitHub.
+- How to avoid the confussion between master and main commands and  always use the main command in Git which is a common command with GitHub.
-- How to always check teh current state of teh repository with the git status command
+- How to always check the current state of the repository with the git status command.
 - How to correct mistakes which involved accidental multiple Git repos that confuse the Git software.